mmalgeri/mariadb-aws-cloudformation-templates/README.md

 ## Getting started
-Set "Default"  values for all the  "Parameters" near top of template.

-1. Change YOUR_TOKEN in the Parameters section
-2. Change YOUR_LICENSE in the Parameters section
-3. Search for "SET GLOBAL LICENSE" and input your values for "expiration", "company", "email", and "person".
-Maintain the \" formatting

-            echo "SET GLOBAL LICENSE = '{\"expiration\":\"2022-07-01 16:56:47\",\"company\":\"MariaDB Internal -- do not distribute\",\"email\":\"joe.smith@mariadb.com\",\"person\":\"Joe Smith\",\"signature\":\"${xpandLicense\"}';" >> /setGlobalLicense.sql
+Navigate to AWS "Systems Manger" https://us-west-2.console.aws.amazon.com/systems-manager/parameters/ and set up the following parameters and YOUR VALUES:

+PARAMETER                                 SAMPLE OF YOUR VALUE

+1. xpandLicenseCompany                    MariaDB
+2. xpandLicenseEmail                      joe.smith@mariadb.com
+3. xpandLicenseExpiration                 2022-07-01 16:56:47
+4. xpandLicensePerson                     Joe Smith
+5. xpandLicenseSignature                  302c021416130f7234738274d9e7281cd93938371094402144552c9f8a7f6e914d682fd50a2c73e50c0b4efd0
+6. xpandToken                             bcd43212-7272-4b23-abdc-6f5b7cf7cc44

-4. If you are using a different version for the xpand software, the maxscale software, or the mariadb repositories, must change the version numbers.
+7. If you are using a different version for the xpand software, the maxscale software, or the mariadb repositories, must change the version numbers.
 E.g., line 103 uses xpand v6.0.3, sudo wget https://dlm.mariadb.com/${xpandToken}/xpand/xpand-6.0.3/xpand-6.0.3.el7.tar.bz2 .
-Search for other "wget" lines for versions
+Search for other "wget" lines for versions.
+Also must change version numbers in lines that "tar," "mkdir" and "cd" on directories based on version numbers.
+Will fix this is next version of template using Systems Manager Parameters

 ## Launch stack